 Peaches are natural detoxifying agents.
 While cleaning up your stomach and intestines, peaches also flush out unwanted toxins and waste from other organs such as liver, kidney, and spleen.
 What’s more, they also keep your heart function better.

-Peaches are a natural source of this wonder vitamin., a precursor of vitamin A. Eating peaches helps you fill up your body with healthy levels of beta carotene.
+Peaches are a natural source of this wonder vitamin., a precursor of vitamin A. Eating peaches helps you fill up your body with healthy levels of beta caroteneiXA colored pigment and vitamin A precursor found in fruits and vegetables conferring several benefits. .
 Beta Carotene helps in boosting the immune system of your body as well as your baby.

 Peaches also help you post delivery by helping you lose all that baby weight.
-Consuming peaches that are low in calories and high in nutrients helps you get rid of unwanted fat and regulate the functioning of your body.
+The low calorie and high nutrient peaches help you get rid of unwanted fat, without extra weight gain and regulate the functioning of your body.

 The recommended daily allowance of phosphorus during pregnancy is 700 milligrams, and 100 grams of peach fruit provides 20 mg of this nutrient.
 It helps build strong bones in both the mother and growing baby.

-Peaches contain a considerable amount of magnesium, which helps prevent premature contractions of the uterus and wards off leg cramps and constipation during pregnancy.
+Peaches contain a considerable amount of magnesium, which helps prevent premature contractionsiXPeriodic and timed tightening of the uterine muscles during labor, facilitating the childbirth process. of the uterus and wards off leg cramps and constipation during pregnancy.

 The antiemetic property of peaches provides you relief from morning sickness.
 You may consume peach tea to avoid vomiting.